Vieques’ warm. blue waters will dazzle even the most jaded travelers. (Photo: Valerie Conners)

 When on Culebra, be sure to stop by El Polvorín, a former munitions warehouse turned museum.
 Inquire about the current status of visits to the Culebra lighthouse, which has been undergoing renovations in recent years.
 And when on Vieques, make an appointment to row out to the bioluminescent bay, one of the most incredible natural wonders of the world.

 In terms of food, don’t expect gourmet fare (at least not on Culebra) or endless variety, and keep in mind that almost all food is imported, a fact that’s usually reflected in the prices.
-On Vieques, El Quenepo and Bilí are among the favorite “upscale” options, but don’t worry — there’s no need to don formal wear.
+On Vieques, Bilí is among the favorite “upscale” options, but don’t worry — there’s no need to don formal wear.
 For total laid-back island dining on Vieques, head to the ever-casual and often raucous Bananas.
 On Culebra, Zaco’s Tacos is beloved by locals and visitors alike, and Dinghy Dock is the local hangout for sea salts, many of whom arrive by boat, tying up at the dock before snagging a seat at the bar or a nearby table.

 How Do I Get There and Get Around?